-Citizen of the Year for 2017
+2020 Citizen of the Year Finalists

-This Westie will be given to an individual in the Greater Westlake Area who has contributed time, energy, and heart to the community, sometimes unnoticed.
+This WESTIE is given to an individual(s) in the Greater Westlake Area who has contributed time, energy, and heart to the community, sometimes unnoticed.
 They are an inspiration for others to follow as he or she can influence others to accomplish the objective by providing purpose, direction, and motivation.
 It is in recognition of their outstanding contributions through civic and community service activities that have made them an inspirational role model for the Westlake community.

 - Area Info